 At this point in my life, it’s been a solid four years since I’ve had Chinese food.
-So I have to settle for making my own, which I find tastes better anyway.
+So I have to settle for making my own Paleo Egg Roll in a Bowl, which I find tastes better anyway.

-I got this idea from a restaurant recently.
+I got the idea for this Paleo Egg Roll recipe from a restaurant recently.
 They had an unstuffed egg roll option with rice and shrimp – I thought it was a great idea.
 You can add any protein you like, I used chicken.

 - Add the carrot.